-The sensor is thicker than the heating mat.
-You need to cut a channel in the underlayment or subfloor to recess the floor temperature sensor, so that the top of the sensor is flush with the top of the heating mat.
+Sensor is thicker than the heating mat.
+If installing a glue down floor, you need to create a recess for the floor sensor in the underlayment or subfloor, so the top of the sensor is level with the top of the heating mat.
+If installing tile the thinset layer may accommodate for the difference in thickness.